zxl19/LiDAR_Camera_Calibration_Preprocess/README.md

 This repository contains MATLAB and Python tools to extract and synchronize pointclouds and images from a rosbag for extrinsic calibration.

+## Prerequisites

+1. ROS (Tested on Kinetic and Melodic)
+2. Python 2.X
+3. MATLAB

 ## 1. Data Extraction

 ### 1.1 Pointcloud